UWPCE-PythonCert/IntroPython-2017/_sources/exercises/fizz_buzz.rst.txt

 Fizz Buzz is a classic simple problem in computer science.

-Often used as an exercise in interviews for programmers.
+It is often used as an exercise in interviews for programmers.

 Apparently a LOT of people applying for jobs as professional developers can't do this in an interview:

 (http://c2.com/cgi/wiki?FizzBuzzTest)

-Now that We've psyched you out -- it's really pretty straightforward.
+Now that we've psyched you out -- it's really pretty straightforward.

 Goal:
 -----